 Physical activity helps muscle cells to take glucose from the blood and keep up normal energy production in your body.
 And all kinds of exercises count –– long endurance activities, short and more strenuous exercises and even lifting weights that help you build and maintain muscle strength.
 Just 2 to 3 hours of such activities per week is enough to build your diabetes resistance, but you can always do more if you feel like it.
 That’s anyway good for your overall health.
 Also, for guidance, there are many free resources on the internet, including videos and apps.
-Just search for keywords like ‘freehand’ or ‘no-equipment’ endurance training and you'll find many tutorials with different time lengths and intensity.
+Just search for keywords like ‘freehand’ or ‘no-equipment’ endurance training, and you'll find many tutorials with different time lengths and intensity.
 Pick the one that suits you the best.
-Also, it doesn’t necessarily have to be exercise or sports –– dancing, gardening and even doing house chores like cleaning and carrying heavy shopping –– are all part of being physically active.
+In fact, it doesn’t necessarily have to be exercise or sports –– dancing, gardening, and even doing house chores like cleaning and carrying heavy shopping –– are all part of being physically active.

 Along with diabetes resistance, My Nightingale blood analysis gives you over 20 different health results from a single blood sample.
 It includes a health index that gives an overview of your health, 6 health indicator –– heart age, diabetes resistance, fatty acid balance, inflammation, cholesterol balance and blood sugar –– that provide one-score summaries of different aspects of your wellbeing and numerous other biomarkers (such as GlycA, omegas, glucose and BCAAs) that give an in-depth insight into your metabolic health.